 You can use managed publishing to control exactly when changes to your app are published.
-When managed publishing is turned on, you can clearly see what changes you submit are in review and what changes are ready for publishing on the Publishing overview page.
+When managed publishing is switched on, you can see what changes you submit are in review and what changes are ready for publishing on the Publishing overview page.

 See an overview of your changes